ADVTOOLS/ADVpki/README.md

 # What are the command line options?

+ADVpki supports the following command line options:

-- -a or --autority=<ca> Name of the certificate authority (CA).
+* -a or --autority=<ca> Name of the certificate authority (CA).
 It is created if it does not yet exist.
-- -n or --name=<name> Name (subject) of the certificate
+* -n or --name=<name> Name (subject) of the certificate
-- -u or --usage=<usage> Usage of the certificate (Server, Client or Code)
+* -u or --usage=<usage> Usage of the certificate (Server, Client or Code)
-- -m or --machine To store certificate in the machine store instead of the store of the current user (you need administrative rights)
+* -m or --machine To store certificate in the machine store instead of the store of the current user (you need administrative rights)
-- -h or -? or --help To get some help about this tool
+* -h or -? or --help To get some help about this tool

 # How to build ADVpki